 At the Detroit Zoo

-Also known as the giant kingfisher, the kookaburra can be found in the aviary between the Japanese macaque and rhino habitats.
+Also known as the giant kingfisher, the kookaburra can be found in the aviary between the Japanese macaque and rhino habitats during the summer months.

-Both the male and female kookaburras have mostly white plumage with dark brown wings and striped reddish-brown and black tails.
+Both male and female kookaburras have mostly white plumage with dark brown wings and striped reddish-brown and black tails.
 Kookaburras also sport dark stripes under their eyes and can have blue feathers sprinkled throughout their backs.
-The top of their large bills are black and the bottoms are buff-colored.
+The tops of their large bills are black and the bottoms are buff-colored.

 The kookaburra’s laugh, which they use to mark their territory, is a common sound effect in movies with jungle scenes, despite kookaburras being native to Australian forests.